wilson0x4d/X4DESO/X4D_Core/README.md

 A LibStub-compatible Framework for Developing Add-Ons for ESO.

-All X4D Add-Ons rely on this Framework.
+All X4D Add-Ons depend on this Framework.

 ## Features